captainbrosset/inactive-css/rules.md

 - transform-origin has no effect on this element because it is not transformed
 - transform-style has no effect on this element because it is not transformed

+# Scroll-snapping properties

+- scroll-snap-coordinate has no effect on this element since it is not a scrollable container (try overflow:scroll)
+- scroll-snap-destination has no effect on this element since it is not a scrollable container (try overflow:scroll)
+- scroll-snap-points-x has no effect on this element since it is not a scrollable container (try overflow:scroll)
+- scroll-snap-points-y has no effect on this element since it is not a scrollable container (try overflow:scroll)
+- scroll-snap-type has no effect on this element since it is not a scrollable container (try overflow:scroll)
+- scroll-snap-type-x has no effect on this element since it is not a scrollable container (try overflow:scroll)
+- scroll-snap-type-y has no effect on this element since it is not a scrollable container (try overflow:scroll)

 # Misc

 - list-style-image has no effect on this element since it is list-style-type:none